mlagatuz/crypto-client/README.md

 **Depositing Fiat**

 I've created a script that will programmically deposit (transfer) funds via ACH into your account.
-Sanitized output from the script <insert-script-name> below
+Sanitized output from the script **deposit_fiat.py**

 ```